Brand Nubian: 1989–1992

 Brand Nubian formed in 1989, and their first single, "Brand Nubian", was released in 1989.
 Signed to Elektra Records by A&R man Dante Ross, their debut album, One For All, was released in 1990.
 Generally acclaimed, the album drew fire for militant Five-Percenter rhetoric on tracks such as "Drop the Bomb" and "Wake Up".
 The controversy helped selling in excess of 400,000 copies.
 A version of the Fab Five Freddy-directed video of the single "Wake Up", featuring a black man in white-face makeup, was banned from MTV.
 On that channel and from official WEA sources, this image was replaced by a Baptist preacher.
-The singles "Slow Down", "All for One", and "Wake Up" all became hits on Billboard’s Hot Rap Tracks chart in 1991.
+The singles "Slow Down", "All for One", and "Wake Up" all became hits on the Billboard Hot Rap Tracks chart in 1991.

 Shortly after the group's debut release, Grand Puba quarreled with Sadat X and Lord Jamar, and he left the group, along with DJ Alamo, to pursue a solo career.
 Following this, Lord Jamar and Sadat X asked DJ Sincere to join the group in 1992.
 The same year, Puba released his solo debut, Reel to Reel.

 At the end of 1992, Brand Nubian released the single "Punks Jump up to Get Beat Down".
 The track created controversy because of its homophobic content such as Sadat X's line "I can freak, fly, flow, fuck up a faggot/I don't understand their ways; I ain't down with gays".
 The single charted on the Billboard Hot 100 at number 77.
 Later versions omitted the line and replaced it with different lyrics, including the version on the greatest hits compilation The Very Best of Brand Nubian.

 1992–1996

-In early 1993, Brand Nubian released their second album, In God We Trust, which included the song "Punks Jump Up to Get Beat Down" and the number 92 Hot-100 single "Love Me or Leave Me Alone".
+In early 1993, Brand Nubian released their second album, In God We Trust, which included the singles "Punks Jump Up to Get Beat Down" and "Love Me or Leave Me Alone".
 That same year, the group's song "Lick Dem Muthaphuckas" was released as part of the Menace II Society soundtrack.

 Brand Nubian's next release, Everything is Everything, was released in November 1994.
-Reviews were mixed and sales mediocre, despite the top-40 Hot Rap Tracks singles "Word is Bond" and "Hold On".
+Reviews were mixed and sales mediocre, despite the top-40 Hot Rap Tracks singles "Word Is Bond" and "Hold On".
 In 1995, Brand Nubian broke up and its members started solo careers in music and television.
 That same year, Grand Puba released his second solo album, 2000, featuring another Billboard Hot 100 single, "I Like It (I Wanna Be Where You Are)", and Sadat X released his first solo album, Wild Cowboys, in 1996.